cozie-app/cozie-apple-website/docs/troubleshooting.md

 # Troubleshooting

 * ### I cannot install the Cozie app on the Apple Watch.
+  * Make sure that the Apple Watch and iPhone are still fully supported by Apple (see [here](https://cozie-apple.app/docs/overview/faq/#what-is-the-minimal-requirement-for-the-apple-watch-and-iphone-to-run-cozie) for more information).
   * Make sure that the Apple Watch is currently connected to the iPhone.
   * Make sure that the iPhone is connected to Wifi.
   * Make sure there is no update for WatchOS or iOS pending.
 If there are updates available, install the iOS and watchOS first.
 Then, proceed to install the Cozie watch app.